 Incidence is ~0.3%.
 The most common areas of involve...

-Developmental dysplasia of the hip (DDH) denotes aberrant development of the hip joint and results from an abnormal relationship of the femoral head to the acetabulum.
-There is a clear female predominance, and it usually occurs from ligamentous laxity and abnormal position in utero.
-Therefore, i...
+Developmental dysplasia of the hip (DDH) (or in older texts congenital dislocation of the hip (CDH)) denotes aberrant development of the hip joint and results from an abnormal relationship of the femoral head to the acetabulum.
+There is a clear female predominance, and it usually occurs from lig...

 Developmental stages of the spheno-occipital synchondrosis take place in a number of predictable steps.